 I gaze up at the forest of delicate larch trees that give Larch Valley its name.
 The soft needles of these deciduous conifers have turned a surreal shade of burnished copper.
 It’s as if the meadowland I’m standing in is ablaze with colour.
 We’re hiking the iconic Larch Valley trail near Moraine Lake to Sentinel Pass in late September and we’ve timed it just right.
 The three-week window of fall colour that separates the Canadian Rocky Mountains’ green alpine summer from white winter is fleeting.
 In a few more days these feathery needles will fly away, spraying the towering rock walls of Alberta’s Rockies with the last golden threads of summer.

 Along the trail we also see aspen leaves fluttering a pale yellow and buffalo berry shrubs turned a brilliant shade of marmalade.
-But it’s Alberta’s enigmatic larch that’s the annual show stopper.
-The best way to experience its colourful performance in Alberta’s unique alpine environment is to hike or horse ride the mountain trails between late August and early October.
+But it’s Alberta’s enigmatic larch that’s the annual showstopper.
+The best way to experience its colourful performance in Alberta’s unique alpine environment is to hike or horseback ride the mountain trails between late-August and early October.